Lgvalia/Lgvalia/README.md

 - Excel and Financial Analysis up to 10 years

-I’m currently on a track to get AWS Certified Machine learning Specialty using AWS Sagemaker
+I have IBM Data Science Certificate and currently on a track to get AWS Certified Machine learning Specialty using AWS Sagemaker

 I'm planning to get Microsoft Certified: Data Analyst Associate Certification